-In 2012, the Southeast Region Headboat Survey received funding from the MRIP Operations Team to develop and implement an electronic reporting system capable of collecting catch and effort information from the South Atlantic and Gulf of Mexico headboat sector; Survey-Wide Implementation of Electronic Logbook Reporting on Headboats Operating in the U.S. South Atlantic and Gulf of Mexico (Table 6 - SRHeLog).
-The software development contract included the development and implementation of a Webbased portal and mobile application.
-On January 1, 2013, the Southeast Region Headboat electronic logbook (SRHeLog) was tested and implemented on 78 vessels from the South Atlantic region and 70 vessels from the Gulf of Mexico.
+In 2012, the Southeast Region Headboat Survey received funding from the MRIP Operations Team to develop and implement an electronic reporting system capable of collecting catch and effort information from the South Atlantic and Gulf headboat sector; Survey-Wide Implementation of Electronic Logbook Reporting on Headboats Operating in the U.S. South Atlantic and Gulf of Mexico (Table 6 - SRHeLog).
+The software development contract included the development and implementation of a Web-based portal and mobile application.
+On January 1, 2013, the Southeast Region Headboat electronic logbook (SRHeLog) was tested and implemented on 78 vessels from the South Atlantic region and 70 vessels from the Gulf.
 The SRHeLog has streamlined the logbook reporting process and enabled the SRHS to provide landings estimates every two months; whereas, paper logbooks historically limited landings estimates to an annual basis.
-In 2014, the SRHeLog provided the capability to monitor and support the successful testing and completion of the Gulf of Mexico Headboat Collaborative Program (Table 7 - SRHeLog).
-This project also tested the use of VMS for reporting both trip departure and pre-landing notices that aided in dockside validation and sampling.
+In 2014, the SRHeLog provided the capability to monitor and support the successful testing and completion of the Gulf Headboat Collaborative Program.
+This project assessed the feasibility of a catch share program in the Gulf headboat fishery.
+The project also tested the use of VMS for reporting both trip departure and pre-landing notices that aided in dockside validation and sampling.

-In 2015, SERO received funding from the Fisheries Information System program to test VMS-based electronic logbooks on a small subset of headboat vessels in the Gulf of Mexico that participated in the Headboat Collaborative Program.
-SERO and SEFSC staff has been working with the VMS-vendor to develop VMS-based logbook software in 2016.
+In 2015, SERO received funding from the Fisheries Information System program to test VMS-based electronic logbooks on a small subset of headboat vessels in the Gulf that participated in the Headboat Collaborative Program.
+SERO and SEFSC staff has been working with the VMS-vendor to develop VMSbased logbook software in 2016.
 Software development is nearing completion, after which on the water testing will be conducted to compare VMS reporting methods to SRHeLog reporting.